 Thanks to the features and functionality of Divi, it can easily be used as a framework for a wide range of different website projects.
 No matter your level of development experience, creating custom website designs with Divi can be a straightforward and code-free experience.
 You can now also buy third-party child themes, that have been created with Divi as their foundation.

-If you do choose the $89 per year, Developer package, as well as all of the themes, you also get access to six WordPress plugins.
 This includes the high-quality Divi Builder drag-and-drop page builder plugin, the fully featured Bloom email optin form plugin, and the Monarch social sharing tool.
 The plugins can be used with any WordPress theme and for some customers, access to the plugins alone justifies the cost of membership.